amarsrivastava19/ProjectAmber/README.md

 # Project Amber
-## A rapid response system for Amber Alerts

-The Amber Alert system is a service that notifies the public of a child abduction in progress.
-This ensures that everyday citizens can keep an eye out for suspicious vehicles or individuals (especially if they match the alert's descriptions).

-The vast majority of abduction cases are done by those who are familiar with the child in question: roughly **50%** of abductions are commited by a non-custodial parent or family member, and roughly **30%** of cases are perpetrated by acquaintances (neighbors, babysitters, etc.).
-These cases typically have a high success and closure rate given the close relationships between all parties involved.

-The remaining **20%** of cases involve complete strangers abducting the victim, and these are the most dangerous and difficult cases to resolve.
-These perpetrators often have antisocial disorders or paraphillia, and pose a high and immediate risk to the victim in question.
-For context, roughly **40-50%** of stranger abductions lead to murder.
-Worse still, **75%** of these murders are committed within just 3 hours of abduction.

-Thus, its absolutely critical that a criminal investigation can be conducted quickly and efficiently.
-The characteristic timescales involved are in the minutes.

-Project Amber seeks to build an analytical apparatus which can combine multiple sources of publically available data to assist law enforcement in resolving these most dangerous abduction cases.
-It combines OSINT, SIGINT, and GIS Routing to identify high probability zones of where suspects may be within the first 3 hours of an Amber Alert.
+## A Data-Driven Approach to Rapid Response in Stranger Abduction Cases

+The AMBER Alert system is designed to notify the public when a child abduction occurs, particularly when law enforcement believes the child is in imminent danger.
+These alerts aim to mobilize public awareness and increase the likelihood of a safe recovery.

+Statistically, most abductions involve individuals known to the child:

+Approximately 50% involve non-custodial parents or family members

+Around 30% involve acquaintances such as neighbors or babysitters

+These cases often benefit from pre-existing relationships and identifiable leads, which typically lead to high closure rates.

+However, the remaining ~20% of cases involve strangers—and these are significantly more dangerous and difficult to resolve:

+40–50% of stranger abductions result in homicide

+Approximately 76% of those homicides occur within the first 3 hours of abduction

+These time constraints place extreme pressure on the initial phase of the investigation, where any delay may critically reduce the chance of recovery.

+## Objective

+Project Amber is a research-driven tool designed to support rapid analysis of AMBER Alert data during the early window of a suspected stranger abduction.
+The project focuses on developing an analytical framework capable of integrating public and semi-structured data sources in near-real time.

+## Methodology

+The system combines:

+Natural Language Processing (NLP): to extract structured information from alert texts

+Geospatial Analysis (GIS): to estimate suspect travel radii and filter high-probability locations

+Open-Source Intelligence (OSINT): including vehicle registration lookup, address resolution, and social media observation

+Traffic Surveillance Integration: to monitor DOT cameras and corroborate possible sightings

 ----------------------------------------------------------